home-assistant/home-assistant.io/source/security/index.markdown

 ### Supported versions

-We only accept reports against the latest stable & official versions of Home Assistant or any versions beyond that currently in development or beta test.
-The latest version can be found [here](https://github.com/home-assistant/core/releases).
+We only accept reports against the latest stable & official versions of Home Assistant or any versions beyond that are currently in development or beta test.
+The latest version can be found on our [GitHub releases page](https://github.com/home-assistant/core/releases).

 We do not accept reports against forks of Home Assistant.

 ### Severity scoring

 If you are familiar with [CVSS3.1](https://www.first.org/cvss/v3.1/specification-document), please provide the vulnerability score in your report in the shape of a vector string.
-There’s a calculator [here](https://www.first.org/cvss/calculator/3.1).
+There’s a [calculator](https://www.first.org/cvss/calculator/3.1) that can be helpful.
 If you are unsure how or unable to score a vulnerability, state that in your report, and we will look into it.

-If you intend to provide a score, please familiarize yourself with CVSS first (we strongly recommend reading [Specification](https://www.first.org/cvss/v3.1/specification-document) and [Scoring Guide](https://www.first.org/cvss/v3.1/user-guide#Scoring-Guide)), as we will not accept reports that use it incorrectly.
+If you intend to provide a score, please familiarize yourself with CVSS first (we strongly recommend reading the [Specification](https://www.first.org/cvss/v3.1/specification-document) and [Scoring Guide](https://www.first.org/cvss/v3.1/user-guide#Scoring-Guide)), as we will not accept reports that use it incorrectly.

 ### Public disclosure & CVE assignment